makuzaza/makuzaza/README.md

 ### Hi, everybody 👋

-🖥 I graduated from Helsinki Business College with a degree in Full Stack Development and also completed a front-end development course at RS School.
+🖥 I graduated from Helsinki Business College with a degree in Full Stack Development and also completed a Frontend Development course at RS School.

-Now I am studying Software Engineering at Metropolia University of Applied Sciences.
+🔭 Now I am studying Software Engineering at Metropolia University of Applied Sciences.

 👩‍🎓 I’m familiar with Python, Javascript, React, Node.js, AWS, Unit Testing and Typescript